getdunne/juce-AudioParameterTest/README.md

 # juce-AudioParameterTest
-This is a very simple [JUCE](https://www.juce.com)-based audio plugin (tested in VST and AU builds only) illustrating one approach to handling parameter automation.
+This is a very simple [JUCE](https://www.juce.com)-based audio plugin illustrating one approach to handling parameter automation.
 It consists of a single oscillator driven by four parameters, accessible either via its own custom GUI, or via the host's (e.g. DAW) generic GUI and automation interface.
 For simplicity, it ignores MIDI and outputs sound continuously; it is thus a *generator* plugin rather than a *synthesizer*.
-(For examples of JUCE synthesizers, see my [VanillaJuce](https://github.com/getdunne/VanillaJuce) and [SARAH](https://github.com/getdunne/SARAH) projects.)
+(For examples of true JUCE synthesizers, see my [VanillaJuce](https://github.com/getdunne/VanillaJuce) and [SARAH](https://github.com/getdunne/SARAH) projects.)

 As simple as this code may be, it is not a toy example.
 I have attempted to produce code which can be used as a template for realistic plugin projects with many more parameters.
 An important aspect of this is that all of the parameter-related code is encapsulated in a single **PluginParameters** class.